Skip to content

 secret ls

-Purpose: list Podman secrets on every host in one role.
+Lists Podman secrets on every host in one role. --role ROLE defaults to web.

 bash